-Effective October 1, 2014, SLLI directly entered into lease agreements with mall tenants.
-SLECC and SLLI, on the other hand entered into a management services agreement effective October 1, 2014 wherein SLECC will provide property management and business development services, leveraging its knowledge in the mall operations from the past years.
-In exchange of SLECC's services, SLLI shall pay SLECC a management fee equivalent to 7% of the gross rental revenue for managing mall operations including, repairs and maintenance and collection of space rental from storeowners or tenants.
+Effective October 1, 2014, the Parent Company directly entered into lease agreements with mall tenants.
+SLECC and the Parent Company, on the other hand entered into a management services agreement effective October 1, 2014 wherein SLECC will provide property management and business development services, leveraging its knowledge in the mall operations from the past years.
+In exchange of SLECC's services, the Parent Company shall pay SLECC a management fee equivalent to 7% of the gross rental revenue.